Junszz/FYP_A2101_221/readme.md

-### This is repository for FYP: Robustness of Semi-supervised Learning Against Backdoor Attack
+## FYP: Robustness of Semi-supervised Learning Against Backdoor Attack
 ### Project ID: A2101-221
 ### Nanyang Technological University, EEE

-> This project conducted data-augmentation-based backdoor attack against supervised and semi-supervised model.
+### This project conducted data-augmentation-based backdoor attack against supervised and semi-supervised model.
 The two main backdoor attacks conducted here are `Target Source Attack (TSA)` and `Untargeted Source Attack (USA)`.

-> This repo is organized in the following structure:
+### This repo is organized in the following structure:

     .
     ├── inputs                   # Contains both clean and backdoor datasets ├── outputs                  # Model checkpoints are saved here